fmacias/FIFO-Task-Queue/README.md

 ## Share the same object into each task.

-It could als be a GUI-Control, for example
+It could be use to access sequentially GUI-Controls, and interact with them.

 ```csharp
 [Test()]